Ayumu Iwasa

-Ayumu Iwasa (岩佐歩夢, Iwasa Ayumu) is a Japanese racing driver who currently competes in the Super Formula Championship for Team Mugen.
-He previously competed with DAMS in the FIA Formula 2 Championship, earning Rookie of the Year honours by finishing fifth overall in 2022 and finishing fourth the following year.
-He is a member of the Honda Formula Dream Project and Red Bull Junior Team, and is the 2020 French F4 champion.
+Ayumu Iwasa (岩佐 歩夢, Iwasa Ayumu) is a Japanese racing driver who currently competes in the Super Formula Championship for Team Mugen, winning the championship in 2025.

+A member of the Honda Formula Dream Project and Red Bull Junior Team, Iwasa previously competed with DAMS in the FIA Formula 2 Championship, earning the Anthoine Hubert Award (Note: The Anthoine Hubert award is FIA Formula 2's equivalent of a rookie of the year award, named after Anthoine Hubert.) by finishing fifth overall in 2022 before finishing fourth the following year.
+He is the 2020 French F4 champion.

-Career
+Junior racing career

-Karting
+Karting (2005–2016)

-Iwasa started karting in Japan in 2005 and began racing competitively in 2014.
-Some of his notable campaigns were winning the 2014 Suzuka Karting Championship Yamaha-SS Class and becoming champion of the Suzuka Karting Championship X-30 class.
-Iwasa also competed in the JAF Junior Karting Championship FP in the junior class during his karting career.
+Iwasa began karting in Japan in 2005 and started competing nationally in 2014.
+During his karting career, he won the 2014 Suzuka Karting Championship Yamaha-SS Class and later became champion of the Suzuka Karting Championship X-30 class.
+He also competed in the JAF Junior Karting Championship FP category.

-Lower formulae

-F4 Japanese Championship
+Formula 4 (2017–2020)

+2017–2019: Racing in Japan

-Iwasa made his single-seater debut in 2017 in the F4 Japanese Championship competing in two races for B-Max Racing, finishing 15th in both of them.
-That year, he also took part in two races of the Asian Formula Renault Series.
-He took pole for both races and finished both races in second place.
-In 2018 he made another cameo appearance in Japanese F4, driving for Rn-Sports, and scored points in the first race.
-In that year, Iwasa also finished third in the final round of the JAF F4 Suzuka series.
+Iwasa made his single-seater debut in 2017, contesting two rounds of the F4 Japanese Championship with B-Max Racing and finishing fifteenth in both races.
+He also competed in two races of the Asian Formula Renault Series, taking pole position for both and finishing runner-up on each occasion.
+In 2018, Iwasa returned for a part-time campaign in Japanese F4, with Rn-Sports, scoring points on his debut weekend, and later finished third in the final round of the JAF F4 Suzuka Series.

-Iwasa did his first full season of car racing in the Suzuka Racing School's Single Seater Series in 2019, where he won the title.
+In 2019, Iwasa contested the Suzuka Racing School Single Seater Series and won the championship, earning support from Honda's driver development programme.

-French F4 Championship
+2020: French F4 champion

-In 2020, he was made a Honda Junior Driver and was signed to race in the French F4 Championship.
-Iwasa won two of three races during the first round, Despite not winning during the next round in Circuit de Nevers Magny-Cours, he would win two races in every round for the next three rounds.
-Iwasa wrapped up the title with three races still to run by taking a double pole during the final round at the Circuit Paul Ricard.
-Overall, the Japanese driver took five pole positions, nine wins and 15 podium finishes whilst also claiming a podium in every round and placing no lower than sixth in every race.
+For 2020, Iwasa joined the French F4 Championship as a Honda Junior Driver.
+He immediately established himself as the title favourite by winning two of the opening three races.
+After a winless second round at Magny-Cours, he dominated the remainder of the season, claiming two victories in each of the next three rounds.
+Iwasa secured the championship with three races remaining after taking a double pole position during the final round at Paul Ricard.
+Over the season, he scored nine victories, five pole positions and fifteen podium finishes, finishing on the podium in every round and never placing lower than sixth in a race.

-F3 Asian Championship
+Formula Three (2021)

-At the start of 2021 Iwasa competed in the F3 Asian Championship, partnering Roy Nissany, Roman Staněk and Reece Ushijima.
+At the start of 2021, Iwasa competed in the F3 Asian Championship, partnering Roy Nissany, Roman Staněk and Reece Ushijima.
 He scored his only podium of the campaign in the first race of the fourth round at the Dubai Autodrome and ended up eighth in the championship.
 Following the championship, Iwasa stated that he needed to "control his psyche".